Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc L - The Den of Wolves.md

 * Second, she and the players will set up camp in the hollow and wait until nightfall for the werewolf pack to exit the den to hunt.
 * Third, once the werewolf pack has left the den, she and the players will infiltrate the werewolf den to rescue Ilya from his captivity.
 # L2.
 Lake Baratok
-If the players agree to accompany Ezmerelda to Lake Baratok to retrieve some supplies from her wagon, the area is as described in [[Arc E - The Missing Vistana]].
+If the players agree to accompany Ezmerelda to Lake Baratok to retrieve some supplies from her wagon, the area is as described in [[Arc E - La Vistana Disparue]].

 When the players arrive, Ezmerelda enters the wagon via the hidden trapdoor in its underbelly.
 Shortly after doing so, she informs the players—sounding shocked—that someone has been inside the wagon and stolen several of her belongings, including the two spell scrolls, a lyre, and three vials of perfume.